Japan's Abe urges telecommuting, staggered shifts to curb coronavirus

-TOKYO (Reuters) - Japan will unveil new measures on Tuesday to stem the spread of a coronavirus as infections and deaths climb, with Prime Minister Shinzo Abe urging people to telecommute or work staggered hours to minimize risk.
+TOKYO, Feb 25 (Reuters) - Japan will unveil new measures on Tuesday to stem the spread of a coronavirus as infections and deaths climb, with Prime Minister Shinzo Abe urging people to telecommute or work staggered hours to minimise risk.

 Japan has 159 domestic infections, apart from 691 on a ship in the port of Yokohama south of Tokyo, the British-registered Diamond Princess, since it docked on Feb.
 3. On Tuesday, broadcaster NHK reported a fourth death among passengers.